 Augusta Pierce was one of seven daughters and three sons born to William B. Pierce and Lucy Eaton.
 Growing up in a comfortable middle-class home, she was a fragile child but also strong-willed.
 Horace and Augusta began a courtship that would eventually lead to marriage.

 Early in 1857, he returned to Maine to marry the 24-year-old Augusta Pierce and bring her back to Kansas.
-Rattlesnakes and Indians too often visited the area and Augusta, appalled by the raw ruggedness of the territory and the rough cabin, often fell to tears.
-However, they spent the next two years trying to make the farm productive until Horace began to hear stories of gold discoveries in the western part of the Kansas Territory (now Colorado.)
+Rattlesnakes and Indians too often visited the area, and Augusta, appalled by the raw ruggedness of the territory and the rough cabin, often fell to tears.
+However, they spent the next two years trying to make the farm productive until Horace heard stories of gold discoveries in the western part of the Kansas Territory (now Colorado.)

 In the spring of 1859, they left Deep Creek with their baby son Maxcy and two friends from Maine.
 Following the Republican River Trail, they walked across the barely explored landscape of northern Kansas and southern Nebraska until they reached Denver.
 While the men hunted for food, Augusta tried to keep the campfire alive, often with only buffalo chips, since there was no wood on the high plains.
 It took them six weeks to make a trip that could be made a decade later by train in under thirty hours.
 Just one month after their journey on the Republican River Trail, Horace Greeley took the same route, describing it as “the acme of barrenness and desolation.”

 Though Horace initially tried to prospect in fields close to Denver, he decided to try his luck farther inland, and in the spring of 1860, they headed to California Gulch, just south of Leadville.
 Their last journey across the high plains was easy compared to their trip to California Gulch.